digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 used as a input argument and return value is described in the section below.

-The add and delete methods have the general property that redundant calls do no harm: faces can be added or deleted multiple times, all attempts past the first will be ignored.
+The add and delete methods have these general properties:

+* Redundant calls do no harm: faces can be added or deleted multiple times, all attempts past the first will be ignored.

+* Partial errors do not terminate execution: if a given face can't be added or deleted for some reason, this is noted and then the next face is processed.
+Information about which faces were successfully processed are available in the return values.

+All these calls globally serialize on the user in question.

 * ```add_faces( user_id, contact_id, [ array of face data structures ] )```
   * Subsequent to this call, calls to ```recognize_face``` will